Deep brain stimulation post-operative care

 The DBS team will review and provide patients with detailed discharge instructions upon leaving the hospital after the surgery.

 The deep brain stimulator system will be turned on approximately two weeks after surgery during a routine clinic visit for suture removal.
 Testing all electrodes for efficacy and side effects; or "mapping," occurs one month after surgery.

 Patients will continue to take medications as they did prior to the surgery, unless troubling side effects are experienced.
 Medications to treat the movement disorder may need to be adjusted as necessary as the stimulation is maximized.

 Additional visits to program the stimulator may be necessary for the first three months after the surgery.
 Once stimulation is maximized, these visits tend to occur less frequently, typically only once or twice per year.
 The first two programming visits will need to be with Dr. Holloway.
-Your neurologist may be able to perform subsequent programming.
+Jessica Utt, PA-C or Dr. Jonathan Snider will perform subsequent programming along with your general movement disorder care.
 Patients should check to see if DBS programming services are offered by their neurologist's office.

 Many of the movement disorders are progressive, which means the symptoms get worse over time.
 During these visits the DBS stimulator is adjusted to control the progression of symptoms.
 In addition, the status of the battery is evaluated so that battery replacement can be scheduled before it becomes fully depleted.

 Please call (804) 364-6519 to schedule an appointment.

 This video shows a patient with his DBS turned on and off, and being programmed.